TriplyDB Publish Implementation¶

 The API token is stored in localStorage under a namespaced key.
 It is read when the dialog opens and cleared when the user explicitly removes it.
 It is transmitted only to the configured TriplyDB base URL over HTTPS — never logged or sent elsewhere.

-Graph accumulation¶
+Graph naming¶

 If the proxy is unavailable, the upload still succeeds.
 A warning is shown: "Service update failed — data is accessible in TriplyDB but the SPARQL endpoint may not reflect the latest state."
 The proxy is optional; the upload itself does not depend on it.